suchipi/yavascript/meta/generated-docs/yaml.md

 ## YAML.stringify (method)

-Convert a JSON-compatible value into a YAML document.
+Converts a JavaScript value into a YAML document string.
+It works the same way that `JSON.stringify` does, but for YAML.

 ```ts
 stringify(input: any, replacer?: ((this: any, key: string, value: any) => any) | (number | string)[] | null, indent?: number): string;